Boboye-Ak/akinboboye-akinwande-rise/readme.md

 - Users can upload files up to 200mb
 - Users can download uploaded files
 - Users can create folders to hold files
-- An admin user type for managing the content uploaded
+- An admin user type for managing the content uploaded(Users with the "isAdmin" column as `true` and are admins.
+They can access other users' files and mark files as unsafe).
-- Admins can mark pictures and videos as unsafe
+- Admins can mark pictures and videos as unsafe.
-- Unsafe files automatically get deleted(If two or more admins flag a file, it receives the flag mark and is automatically deleted)
+- Unsafe files automatically get deleted(If two or more admins flag a file, it receives the flag mark and is automatically deleted from the storage.)
-- Revokable session management
+- Revokable session management(Sessions are revoked when the logout endpoint is called and user has to login again.
+Sessions are stored in the database instead of on the server so restarting the server doesn't invalidate user sessions on already logged in clients.)
-- Multiple admin reviews before file is deleted (2 admin reviews are needed)
+- Multiple admin reviews before file is deleted (2 admin need to mark a file as unsafe(flag) before it is automatically deleted.)
+- File History: Records of deleted files remain on the database and information about them can be seen if you set the showDeletedFiles query parameter in the get files endpoint to a non-zero integer(eg 1).
+You can also see deleted file data by calling the file id to the get file data endpoint.

 ## Features